vmware/secrets-manager/docs/content/documentation/production/overview.md

 All **VMware Secrets Manager** images are based on [distroless][distroless] containers for an additional layer of security.
 Thus, an operator cannot execute a shell on the Pod to try a privilege escalation or container escape attack.
-However, this does not mean you can leave the `vsecm-system` namespace like an open buffet.
+However, this does not mean you can leave the `vsecm` namespace like an open buffet.

 Always take a **principle of least privilege** stance.
-For example, do not let anyone who does not need to fiddle with the `vsecm-system` namespace see and use the resources there.
+For example, do not let anyone who does not need to fiddle with the `vsecm` namespace see and use the resources there.

 This stance is especially important for the **VSecM Sentinel** Pod since an